DoJun-Park/DoJun-Park/README.md

 ## Hello, I'm DoJun! 👋
 Welcome to my GitHub place!!
 I am a senior majoring in **computer Science and Engineering**.
 I'm interested in **cloud and blockchain**.
-I like to learn and share new technologies.
+And I like to learn and share new technologies.

 ### 🚶‍♂ Experience